SXV357/Online-Product-Marketplace/Tests.md

 Result: as expected

 ### Test 30: User inputs commas in any field
-Expected result: user recieves error message at end of product creation and is sent back to homepage
+Expected result: Program likely crashes, our software cannot support commas in some inputs
-Result: as expected
+Result: Program crashes